 What are your rights?

-If you would like written grounds for the control, send a request stating the time and place of the control within one week of when the control took place.
-Address your request to the Customs Office where the control took place.
-You will receive a reply within a week.
+If you would like written grounds for the control, you can request this orally during the control or send a request stating the time and place of the control within one week of when the control took place.
+You are then entitled to receive a reply within one week.

 If you wish to file a complaint about the control, please send your complaint to Norwegian Customs.
 Remember to tell us where the incident happened.